Kochi, Japan Port Guide

 Top Things to Do

-• Visit Kochi Castle, a well-preserved historical site with beautiful gardens.
+- Visit Kochi Castle, a well-preserved historical site with stunning views and beautiful gardens.

-• Explore the Hirome Market, a bustling hub of local food and crafts.
+- Explore the Hirome Market, a bustling food market offering local delicacies and souvenirs.

 Typical Weather

 Kochi experiences a humid subtropical climate, with hot summers and mild winters.
-The best time to visit is during spring (March to May) and autumn (September to November) when the weather is pleasant, while summer can be quite hot and humid, and typhoons may occur in late summer.
+The best time to visit is during spring (March to May) and autumn (September to November) when the weather is pleasant.
+Summers can be quite hot and humid, while winters are generally mild.

 What to Pack